Akpene Diata Hoggar: Career

 Prior to winning the Miss Universe Ghana contest, she contested in the Model Face of Ghana.
-She co-founded Creatives Anonymous Gh, a creative career guide for the African youth with her partner Setor Nyendu.
+She co-founded Creatives Anonymous Gh, a creative career guide for the African youth, with her partner Setor Nyendu.
 She also founded Sundiata Studios, a lifestyle digital agency.
-Akpene has established Peer Relief, a youth-oriented initiative that seeks to bring mental health awareness to the forefront of national attention.
+Akpene has established Peer Relief, a youth-oriented initiative concerned with mental health.
 Akpene is also a travel and lifestyle blogger.

 Akpene has walked several local and international runway shows as a model including Fashion for Peace Fashion Show at Paris Peace Forum 2018.
-Akpene believes in empowering the next generation of girls in Africa and her experiences as a woman in Information Technology has led her into her newest project called DSKVRD (Discover Yourself, Discover Your Purpose).
-The program encourages girls in underprivileged communities to seek self discovery through creativity, storytelling and digital skills.